First shelter of Henno Martin at Kuiseb Canyon

 Shelters of Henno Martin and Herman Korn

-During these 2.5 years both, Martin and Korn lived at three different shelters.
+During these 2.5 years, both Martin and Korn lived at three different shelters.
 The first one was an overhanging rock, which they called ‘Karpfenkliff’ (‘Carp’s cliff’), due to a pool in the Kuiseb river below them, which was full of fish.
 The second and third shelters were stone and wood shacks.
-The function of all these three shelters was never to keep out rain or cold temperatures, but for shade, protection against strong winds, and as a first line of protection against hyenas.
-The first shelter is now protected by the Namibian government and is part of the Namib-Naukluft National Park.
+The function of all three shelters was never to keep out rain or cold temperatures but to provide shade, protect against strong winds, and act as a first line of protection against hyenas.
+The Namibian government now protects the first shelter, part of the Namib-Naukluft National Park.

 Location, advantages, and disadvantages of the first shelter

-This first shelter is a typical place, somebody would initially choose when under pressure.
-It is a natural given place.
-The overhanging and south-facing rocks provide a whole day-long protection against the sun; in front is a good overview over parts of the canyon below and both sides can be easily closed by stone walls.
+This first shelter is a typical place somebody would initially choose when under pressure.
+It is a natural given.
+The overhanging and south-facing rocks provide day-long protection against the sun; in front, there is a good overview of parts of the canyon below, and stone walls can quickly close both sides.

 Behind and above them is a large flat plateau with plants and grasses, which will attract mountain zebras, oryxes, ostriches, and springbuck for grazing.
-And mountain zebras will move daily from the canyon to the plateau and back again.
-Klipspringer and Steenbuck will use gramadullas (local expression for the wild, void, carved-out mountainous landscapes) and canyon side walls.
+Mountain zebras move daily from the canyon to the plateau and back again.
+Klipspringer and Steenbuck will use granadillas (a local expression for the wild, void, carved-out mountainous landscapes) and canyon side walls.
 It is a good place for hunting.

-Water is available down in the canyon at pools or holes dug out in the sand.
-The disadvantage of the first shelter location was, that the distance to this water was too long, and long hikes were necessary to get back and fro.
+Water is available in the canyon at pools or holes dug into the sand.
+The disadvantage of the first shelter location was that the distance to this water was too long, and long hikes were necessary to get back and forth.

-Hyenas were never a problem, as they also had a dog with them, who was alerting the men in case of danger.
-Most disturbing for Martin and Korn was the nearly constant clapping of mountain zebra hooves on the rocks during nighttime.
+Hyenas were never a problem, as the men also had a dog with them, who alerted them in case of danger.
+Most disturbing for Martin and Korn was the nearly constant clapping of mountain zebra hooves on the rocks at night.

 Lessons learned from the first Henno Martin shelter: